Ex-USA Gymnastics doctor gets up to 175 years as abuse victims applaud

 On Monday, three board members resigned in the wake of the scandal, following the exit last March of the federation’s president and chief executive.

+But that was not enough for the U.S. Olympic Committee (USOC).
+On Wednesday, its chief executive, Scott Blackmun, said in an open letter that “all current USA Gymnastics directors must resign.”

-In an open letter to U.S. national athletes on Wednesday, the chief executive of the U.S. Olympic Committee, Scott Blackmun, said it would launch an independent, third-party investigation into the Nassar scandal to determine “when complaints were brought forward and to who.”
+He also said the USOC would launch an independent, third-party investigation into the Nassar scandal to determine “when complaints were brought forward and to who.”
 He said the results would be made public.

+USA Gymnastics replied that it supports the open letter but did not address the calls for the mass resignation.
+According to its web page, it has 18 directors.

 Kerry Perry, who became USA Gymnastics president in December, on Wednesday applauded the sentence and vowed to “create a culture that empowers and supports” the program’s athletes.